zahidalidev/CS-Material/React.md

 ### Debouncing
 - A Debouncing Events in ReactJS will allow you to call a function that ensures that a time-consuming task does not fire so often.
 It's a function that takes a function as a parameter and wraps that function in a closure and returns it so this new function displays the “wait for a bit” behavior.

+### suspense
+- React Suspense is a React component that suspends a component('s) being render until a certain condition has been met, and will display a fallback option.
+This fallback option is required, and it may be a string or another React component such as a spinner.